BCDevOps/platform-services/monitoring/sysdig/docs/sysdigteam_user_guide.md

 ## The Sysdig Team Custom Resource
 In order to create a Sysdig Team;
 - Create a Custom Resource in your project *Tools* namespace
-- Create a an access control list within the Custom Resource that *identifies users by the ***email address*** that is registered in KeyCloak*
+- Create an access control list within the Custom Resource that *identifies users by the ***email address*** *
+  - *Note* all team members will need to login to Sysdig first, the email address can be found by each user from [Sydig User Profile](https://app.sysdigcloud.com/#/settings/user)
-  - *Note* Only GitHub ID's are currently configured in this realm
+  - Only GitHub ID's are currently configured from SSO
 - Upon creating the CR, **TWO** teams will be created;
   - **[license-plate]-team** - All Kubernetes related objects can be monitored here, with the exception of persistent volume claim metrics.
   - **[license-plate]-team-persistent-storage** - Persistent Volume Claim utilization can be monitored here.